quentin-st/Simple-Backup-Script/README.md

 > **Important note**: the `"dir"` directory must only contain backups from this instance.
 Any other file could be deleted during backups rotation.

+Once done, run the `./backup.py --test-config` command to check if everything's OK.

 ## Usage
 You can either run it in its interactive mode (default), or specify the backup profile you want to run: